Srishti-Megha/keywords/README.md

 </br>
 </br>
 Note: </br>
-In line 19: write the name of pdf file </br>
+In line 19 of keywords.py file : write the name of pdf file </br>
 The filename written in keywords.py file- filename = "JavaBasics-notes.pdf" </br>
 </br>
 (and if the pdf file is in different directory then give the complete address to the variable named filename.)